google/rappor/apps/README.md

 ----------

 This app lets you simulate RAPPOR runs with different populations and parameters.
-This can help you choose RAPPOR parameters for a given situation / variable.
+This can help you choose collection parameters for a given situation / variable.

 Help
 ----